Epigenetic clocks are becoming a real breakthrough in health and longevity.

 They are currently the best tools we have to assess our biological age.
 In other words, how old we really are.

-They have considerable advantages over classic ways to “assess your global health”, like doing a blood test.
+They have considerable advantages over classic ways to “assess your global health,” such as doing a blood test.

 What are epigenetic clock tests?

 Did you know you have two ages?
 Your chronological age and your biological age.

 Your chronological age is based on your birth date.
 Chronologically, you might have been alive for 50 years.
 But, if you’ve been eating a lot of bad foods, do not exercise enough and you smoke, you may be the biological equivalent of a 62 year old, for example.